enriquedlh97/mas-665-hw1/README.md

 - `:reset` - Clear conversation state
 - `:debug` - Show current conversation state
 - `:quit` - Exit the application

+### Natural Exit
+The agent intelligently recognizes when you want to end the conversation.
+You can express this in many ways:
+- "That's all for today, thanks"
+- "Thanks, I'm good"
+- "That's everything I needed"
+- "Ok that's all thanks"
+- "I'm done"
+- "Goodbye"
+- "See you later"

+The agent uses natural language understanding to detect your intent to end the conversation, even if you don't explicitly say "exit" or "goodbye".

 ## 🏗️ Project Structure